RamSailopal/YottaDB-journproc/README.md

      --glob - Search for a specific global
      --type - The type of journal activity to search for i.e. SETS or KILLS.
-     --start - The Date/Time for search from
+     --start - The Date/Time to search from
      --end - The Date/Time to search to
      --file - An alternate journal file name i.e yottadb.mjl_2021250130325
      --commit - Commit any SETS and KILLS to a commit log located at /tmp/journcommit.
 This can later be amended as required and committed to YDB with: